VTS Services

 Radio talks between a VTS operator of the seaport of Vanino and vessels should be held pursuant to the Radio Regulations of the Marine Mobile Service and the Marine Mobile Satellite Service of the Russian Federation.
 The format of messages should correspond to IMO Resolution A.851(20) “General Principles for Ship Reporting Systems and Ship Reporting Requirements”.
 The English language in terms of Standard Marine Communication Phrases is used to hold radio talks with crew members of foreign vessels.

-Navigation dues (VTS) are levied for navigation services rendered by the Vanino Branch with the use of VTS of the Vanino Branch from vessels making calls at the seaport of Vanino and vessels transiting through its water area.
-Information on the rates of navigation dues (VTS) and the procedure for levying them can be found in the section “The Vanino Branch Harbor Dues and Tariffs”.
+Navigation dues (VTS) are levied for navigation services rendered by the North-Eastern Basin Branch with the use of Vanino VTS from vessels making calls at the seaport of Vanino and vessels transiting through its water area.
+Information on the rates of navigation dues (VTS) and the procedure for levying them can be found in the section “The North-Eastern Basin Branch Harbour Dues and Tariffs”.

 For small boats, pleasure boats and sports sailing ships, De-Kastri VTS provides assistance in navigation upon their request within its technical limits.